jest-community/jest-extended/README.md

 ## Setup

-Note that `jest-extended` only supports Jest version 24 and newer.
+Note that `jest-extended` only supports Jest version 27 and newer.
+If you're using an older version of Jest, use 1.2.0.

 ```javascript
 // ./testSetup.js